HacklifeBMC/Proj_CsharBMC/README.md

 Bank (BankID: int, bname: string, bcontact: string,baddress: string)

-After receiving input from one of our TAs, we have decided that the structure provided for first project was inadequate, because it fails to provide a date for donations and receiving blood.
+After receiving more input, I have decided that the structure provided for first project was inadequate, because it fails to provide a date for donations and receiving blood.
 The best way to address this is by putting this information in relation tables for donated blood and received blood.
 These tables would look like this:

 Receive_Blood(RecID: int, date: string)